-To counteract this cycle, the right proposes that we (tax payers) take a position to inspire the poor to better themselves, because, they believe, taking responsibility for their plight and hard work are the lessons to be learned.
-They contend that taxes will be lessened as a result.
+To counteract this cycle, many people propose that we (tax payers) take a position to inspire the poor to better themselves, because taking responsibility for their plight and hard work is the lesson to be learned.

-Perhaps, this premise is better explained by a letter to the editor from my local paper:
+This premise was explained by a letter to the editor in my local paper:

 “When I was growing up my parents taught me when I got up I had to make my bed, have breakfast and then there were morning chores.
 Then it was time to go to school where I learned the basics of reading, writing and arithmetic.
 I played sports….When we lost it made us work harder to be winners the next time….This brings me to the latest by the liberal left…Not only do they want to give the lazy handouts, now the liberals want us to take care of their children with health care.”

 I hear this position all the time, and it’s misguided.
 We don’t lessen the incidence of people falling into poverty or increase the likelihood of people rising above poverty by simply holding those afflicted more accountable.

 Perhaps, it is best to understand poverty by putting it into a category which, unfortunately it fits; as a man-made disease.

 In this context, society is the organism and our condition is our economic status.
 “Normal” economic status can be defined as a comfortable ability to provide for ourselves while the inability to provide would be the abnormal or diseased condition.
 But we stop a disease from spreading by changing the conditions brought about from the causes, not from chastising the afflicted.

 To say that the poor simply need a pep talk and that their failure to find economic stability is overcome by “working harder” is not only ludicrous and insulting, it is naïve and destructive.